RishiKulshreshtha/socialfeed/README.txt

  - This module is easy and simple to install and use if the project page description or the README.txt file is followed correctly.

- - This module is highly recommended for the developers and not for the non-developers as the default layout of the blocks is plain and in simple text;
- hence if you're aware of working with CSS then this module will work you like a charm.
+ - This module is highly recommended for the both developers & non-developers since the default layout of the blocks are plain and in simple text hence if you're aware of working with CSS then this module will work you like a charm.

 DEPENDENCIES
 ------------